j4cc0/login-bgnd/README.md

 # login-bgnd
-Configures lightdm-gtk-greeter to display a background with neofetch overlay
+Configures lightdm-gtk-greeter to display a background with neofetch overlay.

+WARNING: Largely untested.
+Bugs likely.
+Use with caution.
+Advised to CREATE BACKUPS PRIOR TO RUNNING THIS!